zonender/webpack-react-starter-v1/README.md

 }
 ======

-LOADERS FOR TRANSPILING ES6 TO ES5 AND LINTING:
+LOADERS FOR TRANSPILING ES6 TO ES5:
 ===========================================================================
 ===========================================================================

-With loaders we can process files and change them into something else, for example we can use webpack loaders to change es6 files into es5, and we can also use jshint to look for errors in our files without changing them, jshint will just inform us about the errors.
+With loaders we can process files and change them into something else, for example we can use webpack loaders to change es6 files into es5.

 before using babel we have to install it: